-This mini-conference organized by Northeastern University, Loughborough University London, and Brandeis University, brings together scholars from a variety of academic disciplines to explore how state capitalism works today.
-It will examine new forms of state capitalism that often cross the boundaries that traditionally separated state enterprises and private businesses.
+This mini-conference organized by Northeastern University, Loughborough University in London, and Brandeis University, brought together scholars from a variety of academic disciplines to explore how state capitalism works in the present day.
+It examined new forms of state capitalism that often cross the boundaries that traditionally separated state enterprises and private businesses.

-This separation was reflected in prior research focused on antecedents and consequences of nationalization and privatization of companies.
-However, the distinction between state and private, between political logic and market logic becomes blurry when we consider some of the companies that raised to prominence during last 10-20 years.
+This separation was reflected in prior research focused on the antecedents and consequences of the nationalization and privatization of companies.
+However, the distinctions between state and private, between political logic and market logic become blurry when we consider some of the companies that raised to prominence during last 10-20 years.
 Such hybrid organizations can be found all over the world, but they play a particularly prominent role in emerging economies.

-During this mini-conference, topics will be addressed such as internationalization of state-owned firms, state-owned business groups, investment strategies of sovereign wealth funds, the effect of state ownership on innovation patterns, and several others.
+During this mini-conference, topics addressed included the internationalization of state-owned firms, state-owned business groups, investment strategies of sovereign wealth funds, and the effect of state ownership on innovation patterns.